kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 label: internal
 ---

-This document explains how a new Kyma and also new Kyma CLI release can be introduced.
+This document describes how to create  Kyma and Kyma CLI releases.

 ## Kyma